mcpython4-coding/Documentation/mcpython/client/gui/HoveringItemBox.md

-        Class representing an normal translate-able-configure-able tooltip with an given default style and layout Uses the default Item-class-methods to render certain stuff
+        Class representing an normal translate-able-configure-able tooltip with an given default style and layout Uses the default Item-class-methods to render certain stuff Subclasses can safely override getAdditionalText() to insert informal text, without breaking mods mixin into the getHoveringText() method

         function __init__(